By José Alberto Hermosillo

 “Two of Us” is a sublime, evocative, profound, and unforgettable love story.
 Its mastery goes beyond expectations and prejudices.

 When the external beauty is almost gone, the love clings to the lives of loving partners Nina (Barbara Sukowa) and Madeline (Martine Chevallier).
-Two retirees who live together in separate apartments located in the same building across the hall.
-The couple's desire is to spend the rest of their lives in a room with a view to the Tiber river in Rome, where they met years ago.
+Two retirees live together in separate apartments in the same building across the hall.
+The couple desires to spend the rest of their lives in a room with a view of the Tiber river in Rome, where they met years ago.

 This Shakespearean drama rises to a crescendo when the couple’s right to be together is jeopardized.

 at the hospital.
-The film’s narrative discloses an “untold” legal loophole of institutions where laws don’t recognize same-sex partners as
+The film’s narrative discloses an “untold” legal loophole in institutions where laws don’t recognize same-sex partners as

 part of the immediate family to visit patients in critical conditions.
 The 2013

 influential documentary “Bridegroom” by Linda Bloodworth-Thomason discloses a

 similar scenario where domestic partners can’t see the person they love and

 live in emergency rooms, even if they are dying.
 A similar case is presented in the Oscar-winning Chilean film “A Fantastic Woman.”

 Hard to conceive and reinforce the social stigma, “Two of Us” is set in a small French Catholic town not easily opened to a lesbian relationship, even though it is now the XXI Century.